AtlassianPS/ConfluencePS/docs/commands/Remove-Attachment.md

 -----------

-Remove all attachment fron page 12345
+Remove all attachment from page 12345
 Verbose and Confirm flags both active; you will be prompted before deletion.

 ### -------------------------- EXAMPLE 2 --------------------------